 Call for Action: Information Literacy

-The most succinct definition of information literacy is "the ability to locate, evaluate, and use information to become independent life-long learners" - Commission on Colleges, Southern Association of Colleges and Schools (SACS).
+The most succinct definition of information literacy is "the ability to locate, evaluate, and use information to become independent life-long learners" - The Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
 Criteria for Accreditation, Section 5.1.2 [Library and Other Information Resources] Services.
 10th ed.
 Dec.
 1996.
 However, information literacy is also referred as information and communication technologies, competency to information literacy, information literacy competence, information competence, and information fluency.
 Information competence is the ability to find, evaluate, use, and communicate information in all of its various formats (http://www.calstate.edu/LS/Archive/info_comp_report.shtml#What%20Is).

 Information fluency, defined by the The Associated Colleges of the South (http://www.colleges.org/~if/if_definition.html), incorporates critical thinking skills and appropriate technologies to collect information necessary to consider a problem or issue, employ critical thinking skills in the evaluation and analysis of information sources, and formulate logical conclusions.
 No matter what name it is called, information literacy plays an active role in higher education.